boonich/cuda-ray-tracing/README.md

 https://github.com/straaljager/GPU-path-tracing-with-CUDA-tutorial-2

 This version is ported (with minor modifications) to Linux.
-It has been compiled successfully with gcc on many versions of Linux (CentOS 7, Alma Linux 8, Rocky Linux 8 and Ubuntu 18.04).
+It has been compiled successfully with ```nvcc``` on many versions of Linux (CentOS 7, Alma Linux 8, Rocky Linux 8 and Ubuntu 18.04).

 Copyright (C) 2022  boonich